bichanna/flan-book/src/library/string.md

 # `strings`
-`strings` module provides a set of utility functions for working with strings and data encoded in strings in Feo programs.
+`strings` module provides a set of utility functions for working with strings and data encoded in strings in Impala programs.

  - [`upper?`](#upperc)
  - [`lower?`](#lowerc)